Brian L. Roberts: Politics

 Roberts was a founding co-chair of Philadelphia 2000, the nonpartisan host committee for the 2000 Republican National Convention.
 The Pennsylvania Report named Roberts to the 2003 "The Pennsylvania Report Power 75" list of influential figures in Pennsylvania politics, calling him "Pennsylvania’s most powerful businessman", and noted his influence with Pennsylvania Governor Ed Rendell.

 In 2003, Roberts was named to the PoliticsPA list of politically influential individuals.

-Since 2006, Roberts has donated more than $76,000 to Democratic candidates, and $13,500 to Republican candidates.

 In December 2009, Roberts wrote a letter to President Barack Obama, endorsing the Patient Protection and Affordable Care Act.

-Roberts is considered a supporter of the Democratic Party and supported Hillary Clinton in the 2016 United States presidential election.
+Roberts has donated $90,600 to Democratic candidates/PACs, and $70,300 to Republican candidates/PACs.
+He has not donated to any political party or candidate since 2012.

 Personal life

-Roberts and his wife, Aileen Kennedy Roberts, live in Philadelphia and have three children, Sarah, Tucker and Amanda.
+Roberts and his wife, Aileen Kennedy Roberts, live in Philadelphia and have three children.
 Aileen is the chair of the Barnes Foundation.

-In 2010, Roberts presented his mother, along with his brother Douglas and his father, Women's Image Network Awards Lifetime Achievement Award.
+In 2010, Roberts, along with his late brother, Douglas, and his father, presented his mother a Women's Image Network Awards Lifetime Achievement Award.

-Roberts owns a 48 ft sloop and a 65 ft sloop, both designed by Sparkman & Stephens and named Aileen after his wife, which he sails while on vacation in his seasonal home on Martha's Vineyard.
-Roberts' son, Tucker, was appointed president of Overwatch League eSports team Philadelphia Fusion in January 2018, after Comcast and its sporting arm Comcast Spectacor paid a reported $20 million in franchise fees to participate in that league.